-ARCH 122 (2 credits) Autodesk® Architecture®
+Autodesk® Architecture®

 Intensive introduction to CAD including computer literacy, hardware, software, input, output, printing, introductory computer drafting skills, and completion of specific drawing exercises.
-Instruction is based on current Autodesk® Architecture® (the industry standard software program).
+Instruction is based on current Autodesk[®] Architecture[®] (the industry standard software program).
 Use of CAD to draw architectural elements such as floor plans, lighting, furniture, wall treatments, and other related elements.
 Co-requisite: ARCH 123

-ARCH 123 (2 credits) Building Information Modeling (BIM)
+Building Information Modeling (BIM)

 Course teaches students to design and construct using building information modeling (BIM) methodology.
 BIM employs the concept of parametric modeling by assigning information to three-dimensional objects and automatically updating building components as the model changes or evolves.
 Using BIM, students generate orthographic drawings and supporting documentation, which may include specifications, schedules, cost management, etc. BIM provides continuous and immediate feedback for students.
 Through this course, students will become competent in using BIM as a new and efficient way for multi-disciplines to work collaboratively.
-The software used for this course is Autodesk® Revit®.
+The software used for this course is Autodesk[®] Revit[®].
 Co-requisite: ARCH 122